 The Trust has also benefited from savings and efficiencies from using services provided by DoNESC.
-DoNESC provides a number of high-quality value for money services thereby taking much of this responsibility from the Headteacher and local governing bodies and gaining cost advantages.
+DoNESC provides a number of high quality value for money services thereby taking much of this responsibility from the Headteacher and local governing bodies and gaining cost advantages.
 This allows school leaders to concentrate on educating children, teaching and learning and working with the local community.

 Established in September 2019, our education support services company provides back office services, but not school improvement support.
 It is jointly owned by the DMATs but its board of directors includes three independent directors to give balance and bring appropriate expertise.
 It is a 'not for profit company'.
-The company's objective is to provide high quality, value for money services for all the Diocesan academies and any VC or VA schools who wish to procure their services from it.